beaurancourt/blog/markdown/rewriting-isfjall.md

 + Will you swear an oath to seek the hall?

-Asking the first question allows the characters to talk about their adventuring backstory (which you should tell them they should have, or be ready to improv).
+Asking the first question allows the characters to talk about their adventuring backstory (which you should tell them they should have, or be ready to improvise).
 DFRPG starting adventurers are *hecking strong*, absurdly stronger than townsfolk.
 In D&D terms, they'd already be level 7 or so, I'd hazard.
-They means they'd already have *a lot* of adventuring under ththeir belt, and should be ready to talk about the cool stuff they've done before now.
+They means they'd already have *a lot* of adventuring under their belt, and should be ready to talk about the cool stuff they've done before now.
 Try to also get them to play up the teamwork aspect - what niche do they fill in the team dynamic?

 Asking the second question is mechanically important.
 The tiwstakn only works if you swear to seek the hall.
-We can tie this in with gurps disadvantages and give everyone Vow (Seek the Hall of Judgement) [-10].
+We can tie this in with gurps disadvantages and give everyone Vow (Seek the Hall of Judgment) [-10].
 See Broken Promises (DFA58) for if they accept and then don't want to/cant do it anymore.

 With everyone satisfied and the heroes sworn to seek the Hall, Geirolf gives